arjaytacas/bmi_calculator/README.md

 ## 📄 License
 This project is licensed under the MIT License.
 Feel free to fork, customize, and share with attribution!

 ---

-## 📷 Screenshots
-You can add screenshots of both input and result pages to visually showcase how users interact with the app.
-Let me know if you'd like captions or alt text!

----